matter-labs/zksync-web-era-docs/docs/dev/zksync-v2/bridging-funds.md

 ### Deposits

-User sends a transaction to the L1 bridge calling `deposit` method, and these actions are getting done within it:
+User makes a transaction to the L1 bridge by calling the `deposit` method.
+The following actions are then being executed:

-- L1 tokens are being sending to the L1 bridge and become locked there.
+- L1 tokens are being sent to the L1 bridge and become locked there.
 - L1 bridge initiates a transaction to the L2 bridge using L1 -> L2 communication.

-Within the L2 transaction tokens are being minting to the specified address on L2.
+Within the L2 transaction tokens are being minted and sent to the specified address on L2.

-If this transaction fails for any reason (for example provided fee is too low) then the L2 -> L1 message is being sending.
+If this transaction fails for any reason (for example, the provided fee is too low) then the L2 -> L1 message is being sent.
-In this case the inclusion of the message can be proven on L1 bridge to return deposited funds back.
+In this case the inclusion of the message can be proven on the L1 bridge to return the deposited funds back.

 ### Withdrawals

 User sends a transaction to the L2 bridge calling `withdraw` method, and these actions are getting done within it:

-- L2 tokens are being burning.
+- L2 tokens are being burnt.
-- L2 -> L1 message with the information about the withdrawal is being sending.
+- L2 -> L1 message with the information about the withdrawal is being sent.

-After that anyone can finalize the withdrawal on L1 bridge by proving the inclusion of L2 -> L1 message and funds will be sent to the withdrawal recipient.
+After that, anyone can finalize the withdrawal on the L1 bridge by proving the inclusion of the L2 -> L1 message, and the funds will be sent to the withdrawal recipient.

 For the testnet we are automatically finalizing all the withdrawals.